ArtBlocks/artblocks-docs/creator-onboarding/readme/readme.md

 ### Safely deriving randomness from the token hash

-Art Blocks strongly recommends that all artists use an instance of the following Random class to feed all of their project's randomness.
+Art Blocks requires that all artists use an instance of the following Random class to feed all of their project's randomness.
+If you need to modify/customize the Random class, please flag this to our team during the review process.

 ```js
 class Random {